-Human nature is to avoid hard things even when doing something as simple as ridding a bicycle.
+Human nature is to avoid hard things even when doing something as simple as riding a bicycle.

 So the longer you’re on the hard seat the more comfortable your ride becomes.
 Such is life.

-Doing hard things make you more comfortable over time.
+Doing hard things makes you more comfortable over time.

 “We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard…” John F. Kennedy